mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Interview Assessment/study_session.md

 # - can only access class variables
 # - definition syntax (defined on class)
 # - do not require object instantion to be called

+# general definition of the topic 2 - 3 mins
+# write the code example
+# explain the code example - how the concept is demonstrated
+# summary of what you said
+# ask if the information is sufficient